digital-asset/daml/docs/source/app-dev/app-arch.rst

 to see the usage of these libraries.

-To make your life easy when interacting with the ledger, the DAML assistant can generate corresponding typescript data definitions for the data types declared in the deployed DAR.
+To make your life easy when interacting with the ledger, the DAML assistant can generate corresponding JavaScript data definitions for the data types declared in the deployed DAR.

 .. code-block:: bash

   daml codegen js .daml/dist/<your-project-name.dar> -o daml.js

-This command will generate a typescript library for each DALF in you DAR.
+This command will generate a JavaScript library for each DALF in you DAR.
 In ``create-daml-app``, ``ui/package.json`` refers to these libraries via the ``"create-daml-app": "file:../daml.js/create-daml-app-0.1.0"`` entry in the ``dependencies`` field.

-..
-TODO (drsk) this process is changing right now, make sure it is documented up to date here.
+If you choose a different JavaScript based frontend framework, the packages ``@daml/ledger``, ``@daml/types`` and the generated ``daml.js`` libraries provide you with the necessary code to connect and issue commands against your ledger.

 Authentication
 ~~~~~~~~~~~~~~